foundersandcoders/coursebook/src/course/syllabus/pre-app-3/schedule.md

 - How you found looking at code you'd written and refactoring
 - Any challenges you encouter with updating the layout of a site to be responsive

+## JavaScript30

+Work through _Array Cardio 2_ and build a _Flex Panels Image Gallery_.

+## Execute Program

+Continue working on _Modern JavaScript_, _Arrays_ and _Concurrency_.

+The final two sections are _Regular Expressions_ and _SQL_.

+You'll be working on all of the available exercises and we won't be assigning more in the coming weeks.
+Decide on how you will structure your time so you can balance working on all five over the coming weeks.